 A wide selection of electives are available to provide a basis for advanced study in the senior grades and a preview of more specialized areas of study.
 Cross-curricular themes are established to help students scaffold their knowledge by providing a context of key ideas that transcend subject boundaries.
-To spur this learning, students take a trip to the Bamfield Marine Research Station where science, history, geography and art form part of their exploration of our uniquely beautiful west coast environment.

 The Grade 10 curriculum has optional units to further expand the student experience.
 Integrated into the academic timetable, are learning outcomes associated with Planning 10 designed to help students in a wide range of areas from university planning to improving organizational skills in the classroom and beyond through lectures, discussions, and contact with academic advisors.
 Health and career education as well as financial literacy form important strands of this coursework.
 Our aim throughout is to enable students to develop life skills, become self-directed, set goals, make thoughtful decisions, and take control of their personal planning.